-- Intelligent: You can expect to get an intelligent dog that will be quick to learn commands and tricks.
-Due to the Fox Pomeranian's intelligence, they can start to show stubborn traits if not properly socialized and trained from a young age.
+- Intelligent: You can expect to get an intelligent dog that will quickly learn commands and tricks.
+Due to the Fox Pomeranian’s intelligence, they can start to show stubborn traits if they are not properly socialized and trained from a young age.

 - Great watchdogs: Fox Face Pomeranians are alert and aware of their surroundings.
 They are highly protective of their family and make great watchdogs.

-- Independent: Even though they are eager to please, Fox Face Pomeranians are independent and have minds of their own.
+- Independent: Even though they are eager to please, Fox Face Pomeranians are independent and have their own minds.

 - Playful: Fox Face Pomeranians are playful pups and love to spend time with their owners.
 Their playful antics often help them get the adoration they crave.